tenfinney/dao/README.md

 ## What is the current DAO Configuration?

 The Web3API DAO is currently using the Aragon Protocol.
 You can see which governance parameters and Aragon Apps the DAO is using [in the `dao_config.md`](./dao_config.md).
 You can also see the full configuration [here](https://client.aragon.org/#/w3api/permissions/).

+### What is the W3API Token?

+The W3API Tokens represent government rights on the Web3API DAO.
+The tokens are initially set to be non-transferable.
+Detail on token distribution can be found [here](./token.md)

 # Legal